Kolaru/NormalModes.jl/README.md

 - `wave_number` : Wave numbers of the modes (in inverse cm).
 - `reduced_mass` : Reduced masses of the modes (in AMU), following [this question](https://physics.stackexchange.com/questions/401370/normal-modes-how-to-get-reduced-masses-from-displacement-vectors-atomic-masses) and (I believe) similar to what Gamess does.

-The 3 last are returned as Unitful quantity.

-# Caveats

-Currently all internal calculations are performed in atomic units.
-If a return is returned without units, it is either unitless (like the modes) or in atomic units, as the use of Unitful quantities is not finished yet.

-The code still only half convince myself, is poorly documented and tested, and is missing a bunch of nice API.

 # Appendix

 ## Derivation of the uncoupled equation